-Because these donors haven’t yet built a relationship with your organization, they typically start with a small gift.
-Build trust with new donors and give them confidence that your organization is a capable partner in making the impact that they want to see in the world.
+Our recommendation: Build trust with new donors and give them confidence that your organization is a capable partner in making the impact that they want to see in the world.

-Loyal donors have developed trust in your organization and have been giving to your nonprofit regularly over time.
-While they give reliably, these donors are still giving small amounts.
-Cultivate them through increased engagement and watch their giving level increase.
+Loyal donors have developed trust in your organization and have been giving to your nonprofit regularly, often through recurring donations.
+While they give reliably, these donors are likely still giving relatively small amounts.

-Major donors are those who have chosen to partner with your organization at a high level.
-They’re fully committed, and they need to be given attention to keep them engaged.
-Nurture these donors to give at an even higher level by further building the relationship.
+Major donors have chosen to partner with your organization at a high giving level.
+They’re fully committed to your cause and need to be given special attention to stay engaged.

 Use these ideas to get started: